sillsdev/web-languageforge/README.md

 ansible-playbook playbook_xenial.yml --limit localhost -K
 ````

+#### Testing the Installation

 To build the JavaScript and CSS, run `refreshDeps.sh lf` if you are working on Language Forge, or `refreshDeps.sh sf` if you are working on Scripture Forge.
 Running `refreshDeps.sh` without arguments defaults to Language Forge.

 That's it; you should now be able to open your browser to languageforge.local and scriptureforge.local and log in with the credentials "admin" and "password".

+Now would be a good time to check that PHP unit tests, TS unit tests, and E2E tests all work.
+See the [Testing](#Testing) section below.

 #### Building TypeScript and Sass